dxhisboy/ngmathquill/README.md

 The element containing visible math symbols

 ###math-button
-This element can call cmd on the math-field, having 3 attrs:
+This element can write certain tex content on the math-field, having 3 attrs:

-`cmd`: the cmd to call.
+`write`: the tex to write.

 `latex`: latex text to be displayed on the button.